rhythm-gaming/rgc/docs/spec.md

   * Defaults to 24 (96 ticks per a 4/4 measure) if not specified.
   * MUST be a positive integer.
   * `4*res` MUST be a multiple of the beat unit of the current timing segment.

+Note: currently, supports for [anacruses](https://en.wikipedia.org/wiki/Anacrusis) is omitted, due to relative complexity of handling them.
+Use two timing segments, one for the anacrusis and one for regular measures, when an anacrusis is needed.

 ### LaneGroup